-

 The oil and gas industry is facing many complex challenges, beyond the price of oil.
 These include environmental issues, access to markets, growing competition from alternative energy sources and international markets, and a rapidly changing regulatory landscape, to name but a few.

-While this will have far reaching economic effects, Canadian businesses that engage in cross-border trade will need to prepare for the potential impacts of this change and take action to minimize the impact.
-We can help you navigate these changes and mitigate risks to your business while staying compliant.
+Canadian businesses that engage in cross-border trade will need to prepare for the potential impacts of these tariffs and take action to minimize the impact.
+We can help you navigate these changes and mitigate risks to your business during these uncertain times.

 How do tariffs work?